tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/pure-functions.md

 ### Out of the tar pit

-You know what is fundamentally simple?
+Know what is fundamentally simple?
 A table:

 | key | value |
 |-----|-------|